cfelton/alt.hdl/README.md

 alt.hdl examples.
 No timing constaints were used - let the tool determine *Fmax*.
 Two FPGAs were targetted: Altera Cyclone II EP2C35 and a Xilinx Spartan6 XC6SLX25.
-The results are not useful for comparing devices only langauge to language.
+The results are not useful for comparing devices!
 The results include resource utilization and maximum clock frequency.

 Complete Examples